lambdal/deeplearning-benchmark/pytorch/README.md

 ### Instructions

 The benchmarks are containerized.
-You need to have NVidia driver and docker on the baremetal, and pull the PyTroch Docker image.
-Below are the configurations we used to produce the numbers on [this](https://lambdalabs.com/gpu-benchmarks) website.
+You need to install NVIDIA driver, docker, and nvidia-container-toolkit, and pull the [PyTroch NGC](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch) Docker image.

+All the benchmarks here are for single-node (single GPU or multiple GPUs).
+They do NOT work for multiple nodes.

+(Update 2022.07) NVIDIA has stopped packaging [Deep Learning Examples](https://github.com/NVIDIA/DeepLearningExamples/tree/master/PyTorch) into their PyTorch NGC images.
+This guide uses the last PyTorch NGC release (`pytorch:21.07-py3`) that supports the examples.

+Different NGC releases can cause non-trivial performance changes to the same hardware.
+Depend on specific deep learning models, a newer version of NGC can cause the same hardware to run either faster or slower.
+Below is a major NGC upgrade we adpated to produce [our benchmark](https://lambdalabs.com/gpu-benchmarks).
+The upgrade was necessary for benchmarking Ampere GPUs, and might be required again for future achitectures (e.g. Hopper)

 | GPU Generation | NVidia Driver | NGC Version |